 At Henley Beach Primary School, we have specialised teachers in the areas of Italian, Performing Arts, Physical Education, Technology and Science.
-Throughout the year, all students from Foundation through to Year 7 have an opportunity to participate in these curriculum areas as a part of their learning journey.
+Throughout the year, all students from Reception through to year 6 have the opportunity to participate in these curriculum areas as a part of their learning.

 All children have the experience of learning Italian at the school.
 Foreign language learning apart from the obvious benefits, allows the brain to develop pathways that also impact positively on other learning areas, e.g. mathematics, music and the understanding of their own first language.

 Language learning in a primary school setting is about a positive exposure to a foreign language and culture.
 In the classroom, language is learnt through studying cultural topics or topics that are relevant to the children's lives.
 It is of paramount importance that the children's experience of learning Italian instills in them an interest and receptiveness to other people, languages and cultures throughout their lives.

 Embracing other languages and cultures is increasingly becoming important as we move towards a more global community.
 Cultural awareness and sensitivity is a necessary requirement in any relationship; either local or global.
 As an educator, I am passionate about exposing the children to a world beyond our shores.

 The Arts have the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging them to reach their creative and expressive potential.
 Together they provide opportunities for students to learn how to create, design, represent, communicate and share their imagined and conceptual ideas, emotions, observations and experiences.
 (From The Australian Curriculum - The Arts rationale).